danintel/sawtooth-faq/sawtooth.rst

 ``sawtooth``
     Interfact with a Sawtooth validator, such as batches, blocks, identity, keygen, peers, settings, state, and transaction information

+For more information, see the Sawtooth CLI Command Reference at https://sawtooth.hyperledger.org/docs/core/releases/latest/cli.html

 Must software developed with Sawtooth be open source?
 ------------------------